larsimproves/hugo-demo/content/posts/third.md

 # Why am I the right person to help you?

 Before we start this gigantic tour through the magical blogging world, I will first introduce myself.
-My name is Lars (21 years old) and I have been writing articles for about 2 years now.
-I have also started several websites and I even have a [newsletter](https://larstendolle.ghost.io/newsletter/) myself.
+My name is Lars (22 years old) and I have been writing articles for about 2 years now.
+I have also made several websites myself.
 I've learned a lot about terms like SEO, backlinks, and keywords.
 (Don't worry, we'll keep it simple today!)

 Enough about me, let's start this journey!